 No. While this may seem like an ideal time to be selective in determining which employees are chosen to return to work from furlough or a layoff, this unusual situation does not provide an opportunity for employers to retaliate against, or discriminate against such workers in the context of a general “return to work.”
 This rule applies equally to termination decisions about current employees that are made at the time of a general, company-wide, or phased, “return to work.”
 The decision not to bring back a furloughed or laid-off worker, or a decision to terminate a current worker, should be based on legitimate, non-discriminatory reasons to avoid claims of discrimination and retaliation.
 Particular scrutiny should be paid to termination decisions that relate to employees who challenged company actions or policies in responding to the COVID-19 crisis.
 Such terminations may run afoul of the Occupational Safety and Health Act, or state whistleblower laws, or public policy.

 How should attendance issues be addressed?
 What if the employee is quarantining in another city or state which is not “open” yet?
-Can the employer require them to come into work?
+Can the employer require him to come into work?

 Should employers develop written policies and training protocols for those returning to the office?